Cat-Lord/react-examples/README.md

 This is a part of *react-playground* but extracted as separate project for cleaner implementation available at [Thinking in React](https://reactjs.org/docs/thinking-in-react.html).
 This one I tried to implement solely on my own (with the help of the instructions from the web site).

+#### frontend-example
+Playing around with axios and connecting to java spring server.
+I was also trying out <Suspense /> but I couldn't get it working.
+I tried simulating server delay.

+#### named-imports
+Trying out named-imports and playing around with different techniques of importing components